Religious Education at Morland Area C of E (VA) Primary

 Children have 1 hour of Religious Education per week.
 The children also engage in daily collective worship and work in class groups to deliver family assemblies.
 In KS1 collective worship is led by the teacher and KS2 led by the teacher and children themselves.
 These sessions include traditional prayers and prayers created by the children; the use of artefacts such as candles, statues, Bibles and music and often follow a theme chosen by the children such as, ‘Thankfulness,’ ‘Forgiveness’ and ‘Love’; as well as the Church’s Liturgical Year.

 Each class is encouraged to have a relevant RE display.
 The main hall will often have displays to enhance collective worship and the Liturgical Year.

 Assessment in RE

-The RE Subject Leader has an agreed system for the assessment of RE and Class teachers using I can statements.
-Annually work is subject to moderation, which is recorded by the Headteacher.
+The RE Subject Leader has an agreed system for the assessment of RE and Class teachers using end of unit assessments.

 Progress and achievement in Religious Education is reported to parents/carers in a written report at the end of each academic year.

 As we continue to strive for higher standards, the RE Subject Leader will carry out a work scrutiny at least once a year and the HT will observe the teaching of RE.